wilmoore/array-mapcat.js/readme.md

 ## Overview

+- This is similar to doing `[].concat.apply([], [].map())` but in a more functional and compositionally friendly way.
-Optionally, a dot-notation formatted string may be provided for item property access.
+- Optionally, a dot-notation formatted string may be provided for item property access.

 ## API Example